csombric/SplitBeltDatabase/README.md

 # SplitBeltDatabase

 This repository consists of a Jupyter Notebook of the analysis of a split-belt dataset.
 The split-belt dataset is currrently compiled from only the Sensorimotor Learning Laboratory data (500+ samples).
-I am seeking to increase the data contained in the dataset to 5,000 by collaborating with other labs.
+Onging efforts are being made to increase the size of the dataset to 5,000 samples by collaborating with other labs.

+# Analysis

+The data analysis is ongoing.
+Preliminary characterizations of the data are ongoing at more data is added to the lab repositories.

+# Database

 Each row in the dataset is an indvidual split-belt session.
 The columns are different variables, such as **subject demographics**, **experimental protocol details**, and **motor outcomes**.